 Google Play Music also lets you to automatically upload music from the folders of your choice.
 To turn this ON, go to the Menu > Settings option.
 From the Settings page that appears select “Add your music” from the section and finally select “Music from this computer”.

-Upload Songs to Google Play Music using Music Manager
+Music Manager to Upload Songs to Google Play Music

 Any browsers other than Chrome needs installation of an additional software called music manager.
 Login with your credentials.
 Select the folders you wish.
 While installation itself there is an option to turn on the auto update option.
 You can either turn it right away or can do it later.
 Finish the installation process.